Cellular Senescence; What, Why and How

 The mechanism behind the finite replicative lifespan of normal cells is now quite understood.
 Because polymerase that copy DNA templates are unidirectional and require a labile primer, the ends of linear DNA molecules cannot be completely replicated.
 Thus telomeres, the DNA protein structures that cap the ends of linear chromosomes, shorten with each cell division.
 Telomere shortening does not occur in cells that express telomerase, the reverse transcriptase that can replenish the repetitive telomeric DNA de novo (49,50).

 The numbers and types of telomerase-expressing cells vary widely amongst species.
 In humans, however, such cells are rare.
-Telomerase-positive human cells include most cancer cells, embryonic stem cells, certain adult stem cells, and a few somatic cells, for example activated T-cells (51,52,53).
+Telomerase-positive human cells include most cancer cells, embryonic stem cells, certain adult stem cells, and a few somatic cells, for example, activated T-cells (51,52,53).

 Functional telomeres prevent DNA repair machineries from recognizing chromosome ends as DNA double-stranded breaks (DSBs) to which the cells rapidly respond and attempt repair.
 In the case of telomeres, repair followed by cell division will cause rampant genomic instability through cycles of chromosome fusion and breakage which are major risk factors for developing cancer.
-Therefore repeated cell divisions in the absence of telomerase eventually causes one or more telomeres to become critically short and dysfunctional.
+Therefore repeated cell divisions in the absence of telomerase eventually cause one or more telomeres to become critically short and dysfunctional.
 Dysfunctional telomeres elicit a DNA damage response (DDR) but suppress attempted DNA repair.
 This DDR in turn, arrest cell division primarily through activities of the p53 tumor suppressor, thereby preventing genomic instability.

 Dysfunctional telomeres appear to be irreparable, consequently, cells with such telomeres experience persistent DDR signaling and p53 activation, which enforce the senescence growth arrest.
 DNA damage response signaling also establishes and maintains the senescence-associated secretory phenotype.
 The remaining causes of cellular senescence that have been mentioned are beyond the scope of this article.
 Therefore when we have pathologies that cause DNA damage that is enough to stimulate and prevent repair of DNA, this will stimulate significantly, cellular senescence.